yegle/pandas-website/getpandas.rst

 Development is source controlled using git.
 Here's a handy guide to `getting started <http://help.github.com/set-up-git-redirect>`__.
 If you're interested in contributing to development, please visit our `developer page <developers.html>`__.

 	* https://github.com/pydata/pandas

-You can find the latest stable windows binaries `here <http://pandas.pydata.org/pandas-build/dev>`_.